todthomson/intro-to-linux-dotnetcore-docker/Part2.md

 Add `/home/readify/.local/share/umake/ide/visual-studio-code` to your `$PATH` and reboot to confirm that it's permanent (survives a reboot).

-You'll know you have it working when you can run `code --disable-gpu` from any location.
+You'll know you have it working when you can run `code --disable-gpu` from any location...

 ## End of Part 2